The High Line's Art Is Trying to Tell Us Something

-New York City's elevated park boasts an seductive collection of public art, with a striking message about urban displacement.
+New York City's elevated park boasts a seductive collection of public art, with a striking message about urban displacement.

 Visit the High Line this fall and you’ll see a bright tangle of tubes weaving through the brambles at the northern terminus of New York City’s elevated rail park.
 Like an inscrutable children’s field-day game, it radiates tentacles of Playskool yellow, orange, red, blue, and green along the tracks.
 Matching these colors in the middle distance is the luxury construction of Hudson Yards, the largest private real estate development in U.S. history.